 Another important class of timing games are preemption games, in which each player prefers to stop first.
-The analysis is then sensitive to the specification of the payoff, were the two players to stop simultaneously, see Fudenberg and Tirole (1985, 1991 p.126-128).
+The analysis is then sensitive to the specification of the payoff, were the two players to stop simultaneously, see [11,13, pp. 126-128].

 Yet another class of timing games consists of duel games.
 These are two-player zero-sum games.
 In the simplest version, both players are endowed with one bullet, and have to choose when to fire.
 As time goes, the two players get closer and the accuracy of their shooting improves.
 These games are similar to preemption games in that a player who decides to act may be viewed as preempting her opponent.
 However, as opposed to preemption games, in duel games a player has no guarantee that firing first would result in a victory.
-We refer the reader to Karlin (1959) for a detailed presentation of duel games, and to Radzik and Raghavan (1994) for an updated survey.
+We refer the reader to Karlin [16] for a detailed presentation of duel games, and to Radzik and Raghavan [24] for an updated survey.

 There are many timing games that do not fall neatly into any of these known categories.
 Consider for instance the standard case of a declining market, with two initially present firms.
-If the monopoly profits in that market are not decreasing - e.g. if the market has a cyclical component - or if the monopoly profits remain consistently above the outside option, the game fails to be a war of attrition (see Fudenberg and Tirole (1991), p.
-122).
-In another setup, when two firms compete on the patenting or the introduction of new technology, their interaction has a flavor of a preemption game.
+If the monopoly profits in that market are not decreasing-e.g. if the market has a cyclical component-or if the monopoly profits remain consistently above the outside option, the game fails to be a war of attrition (see [13, p.
+122]).
+In another setup, when two firms compete on the patenting or the introduction of new technology, their interaction has the flavor of a preemption game.
 But each such firm also has an incentive to wait, since the probability of higher payoffs increases with time (and, presumably, with product quality).
-LaCasse et al. (2002) studied a model where volunteers for several jobs are needed.
+LaCasse et al. [17] studied a model where volunteers for several jobs are needed.
 When only one volunteer is needed, the model reduces to a standard war of attrition, but when there are several jobs, the strategic considerations are more complex.

 The present paper addresses the question of existence of equilibrium in general timing games.
-It provides a framework that unifies the specific classes of timing games discussed in the literature.
-Moreover, it deals with the question of equilibrium existence in many timing games that have not been studied before.
+It provides a framework that includes all timing games discussed in the literature, together with many other, and a unified analysis of all these games.

-A continuous-time game of timing is described by a set I of players, and, for each non-empty $S \subseteq I$, a function $u_S : [0, \infty) \to \mathbf{R}^I$, with the interpretation that $u_S(t)$ is the payoff vector if the players in S - called the leaders - are the first to act, and they do so at time t.
-In addition, player i's time-preferences are described by a discount rate δ_i .1
+For our purposes, a continuous-time game of timing is described by a set I of players, and, for each non-empty subset of players $S \subseteq I$ , a function $u_S : [0, \infty) \to \mathbf{R}^I$ , with the interpretation that $u_S(t)$ is the payoff vector if the players in S-called the leaders-are the first to act, and they do so at time t.
+In addition, player i's time preferences are described by a discount rate $\delta_i$ .